 - To help treat MCC that has come back (recurred) after surgery, either in the skin or lymph nodes.

 - To help treat MCC that has spread to distant parts of the body, often along with other treatments.
-In this case, the radiation is used to help shrink or slow the growth of the cancer and/or to help ease symptoms caused by its spread, but it’s not expected to cure the cancer.
+In this case, radiation is used to help shrink or slow the growth of the cancer and/or to help ease symptoms caused by its spread, but it’s not expected to cure the cancer.

 How is radiation therapy given for Merkel cell cancer (MCC)?